Content

 • Coughing

-• Complex Vocal Tics: These may seem quite intentional even though they are usually beyond the person’s control.
+• Complex Vocal Tics: These can seem quite intentional even though they are beyond the person’s control.

 • Yelling